mgtrrz/echome/README.md

 ```

 If there's any issues, bugs, or features you'd like to see, please use the Issues tab above.

+## Why?

+ecHome is a project started in 2020 by Marcus Gutierrez and is designed to mimic some of the technologies that cloud providers use to rapidly provision virtual machines and utilize Cloudinit to bootstrap them.

+ecHome is, at its current state, mostly functional but has always been more of an excuse to learn new technologies such as virtualization, containerization, software, etc. than it is to deliver a fully functional "cloud" environment.

+As this project is under the MIT license, you are welcome to use my findings/code for your projects but is provided 'AS-IS'. if you would like to contribute, see the [Developing for ecHome](#developing-for-echome) section below.

 ## Features